 Related: Ha Long Travel Guide

-After the sinking incident in 2011, Vietnamese government has tightened regulations on boating activities on the bay.
+After the sinking incident in 2011, the Vietnamese government has tightened regulations on boating activities on the bay.
 Cruises have to anchor in certain areas and close to each other, be painted in white and only can only stay on the bay overnight when permitted.
 That means your itinerary is likely to be changed or cancelled when the weather worsens.

 There are different ports around Ha Long bay where cruises and ship may depart from.
-Most of them dock at Bai Chay, some from Hai Phong, Cat Ba or Cai Lan, few at Tuan Chau.
+Most of the dock at Bai Chay, some from Hai Phong, Cat Ba or Cai Lan, few at Tuan Chau.
 Gia Luan (Cat Ba island) and Tuan Chau ports are mostly used in tours to Ha Long that combine with Cat Ba island, Lan Ha bay or Tuan Chau island.

 Au Co Cruise is the most luxury